raas-dev/configent/README.md

 VMs are provisioned by [cloud-init](https://cloudinit.readthedocs.io/en/latest/) on boot by fetching and running `install.sh` from the remote repo's main branch.

-Once booted, the host's home directory is mounted to the VM.
-Use it to test changes in scripts without first commiting and pushing them to the remote repo.
+Once VM has been started, your host's `$HOME` directory is mounted to the VM.

+Use it to test script changes without first commiting and pushing to the remote repo/your fork.

 ### Contributing